weleoka/kaica_dun/README.md

 This is a dungeon adventure game for the java VM.
 It uses Java Persistance API via Hibernate.
 Current build engine is Gradle and with mavenCentral repositories for dependency sourcing.

 ## Repository information
-The repository, as of from initial release v0.1.0 (which is a development release), follows the a standard structure and workflow.
+The repository, as of from initial release v0.1.0 (which is a development release), follows a standard workflow structure, sometimes called the Git Feature Branch Workflow.
 A description of such a workflow is described at [Nvie Git Branches](https://nvie.com/posts/a-successful-git-branching-model/).
 To introduce the structure it contains the following branches and their roles.
 There are two main branches: `master` and `develop`.
 HEAD in `master` is a production ready state.
 This means that it should be ready to compile and run.
 HEAD in `develop` is the latest incorporated features and bugfix branches and should be in a state ready to run in development mode.
 When `develop` is in a stable state it can be merged into `master`.
 Usually there will be some configuration changes in order to make the `master` branch production ready.
 Details in `CHANGELOG.md` should be checked, and other standard procedures followed.
 Conclude the work with a commit, and a version bump.
 The versioning is according to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 On the issue of then merging this state of `master` to what is known as a release branch; that is not enforced in this repository.
-For historical releases checkout earlier commits in `master`.
+For historical releases simply checkout earlier commits in `master`.
-There is lastly a naming strategy of branches from `develop`.
+There is a naming strategy of branches from `develop`.
 Branches from develop can be features or bugfixes.
-The naming convention is as follows: `[ft/fix]-{2-3 word summary}-{id_sequence}`.
-The id_sequence is to maintain a clear list of squences of branches from `develop`.
+The naming convention is as follows: `[ft/fix]-{2-3 word summary}-{id_sequence}` example: `ft-23-save-game`.
+The id_sequence is to maintain a clear list of sequences of branches from `develop`.
 There is only one other type of branch that may be used and that is the hotfix type, naming: `[hotfix]-{2-3 word summary}-{hotfix_id_sequence}`.
-If a severe bug is found in production a branch can be made from `master` where the bug is addressed and then merged back into `master`.
-Important to remember is then to merge the hotfix into `develop` when at a suitable stage in that branch.
+Hotfix is used if a severe bug is found in production, in which case a branch can be made from `master` where the bug is addressed and then merged back into `master`.
+Important to remember is to then merge the hotfix into `develop` when at a suitable stage in that branch.

 # Documentation
-This application uses a persistance system based on the JPA specifications called Hibernate.
+This application uses a persistence system based on the JPA specifications called Hibernate.
 It also uses a transaction management implementation included in the Spring framework.
 To compile the program as a standalone application see instructions in documentation.

 ## Main components
 Main types naming: service, menu (translatable to management), data access objects, configuration, entities, factories and miscellaneous interfaces.